jessepav/lacygoill-wiki-backup/vim/funcref.md

     2          return l:Length(a:string)~
        endfunction~

-## Could I have reversed the order of the saving and the definition?
+## What would happen if I reversed the order of the funcref definition and the function definition?

-No.
+It would raise `E705`.

+    unlet! g:Length
     fu!
 Length(string) abort
         let l:Length = function(exists('*strchars') ? 'strchars' : 'strlen')
         return l:Length(a:string)